ethereum/ethereum-org-website/src/content/developers/tutorials/eip-1271-smart-contract-signatures/index.md

 ## What exactly is the `_hash` parameter?
 Why not pass the whole message?

 You might have noticed that the `isValidSignature` function in the [EIP-1271 interface](https://eips.ethereum.org/EIPS/eip-1271) doesn’t take in the message itself, but instead a `_hash` parameter.
-What this means is that instead of passing the full arbitrary-length message to `isValidSignature`, we instead pass a 32-byte hash (generally keccak256).
+What this means is that instead of passing the full arbitrary-length message to `isValidSignature`, we instead pass a 32-byte hash of the message (generally keccak256).

 Each byte of calldata — i.e. function parameter data passed to a smart contract function — [costs 16 gas (4 gas if zero byte)](https://eips.ethereum.org/EIPS/eip-2028), so this can save a lot of gas if a message is long.